Why You Need a Budgeting App

 Bottom Line

-For most people, we recommend YNAB.
-Yes, it costs $99/year, but users save an average of $6,000 in their first year -- a 60x return on investment.
+For most people, YNAB is your best bet.
+Yeah, it's $99/year, but users save an average of $6,000 in the first year—that's a 60x return on your investment.

-The best budgeting app is the one you'll actually use consistently.
-Try the free trials and find the one that clicks with your habits.
+The real truth?
+The best budgeting app is simply the one you'll actually open and use every day.
+Test the free trials and pick the one that feels natural to you.